gschmutz/stream-processing-workshop/05-bluesky-data-intestion/README.md

 The automatic mapping does not work, as some of the fields can be mixed type (complex or primitive), what Elasticsearch does not support.
 Additionally we also do not index all `$type` attribute.

-Navigate to the dev console in Kibana on <http://dataplatform:5601/app/dev_tools#/console/shell>
+Navigate to the dev console in Kibana on <http://dataplatform:5601/app/dev_tools#/console/shell> and copy the following command into the shell window (as shown in the screentshot below):

-Create the mapping using the following REST API call:

 ```bash
 PUT /app.bsky.feed.post